debugworkbench/hydragon/README.md

 - `npm run vulcanize` will bundle up the dependencies in `app/bower_components`, this needs to be rerun whenever the contents of `app/bower_components` change.
-- `grunt preprocess` will preprocess some of the element `.html` files.
+- `npm run preprocess` will preprocess some of the element `.html` files.
 - `grunt sync` will copy all the element `.html` files to the `app/lib` directory, this is where the app will load them from at runtime.
 - `npm run build:renderer` will compile all the element `.ts` files and place the output in the